-Simply because a student did not receive their target score does not mean that they underperformed.
+Simply because a student did not receive their target score does not mean that they underperformed – depending on how high their standards were, they might’ve received a perfectly good SAT score.
 Completing full practice tests as preparation for the test not only prepares students well for the real test, but it also enables them to determine if they truly underperform.
-This is why the primary practice method used by SoFlo tutors is assigning real tests from past years to students.
+This is why the primary practice method for SAT prep used by SoFlo tutors is assigning real tests from past years to students.

 If a student is more than 100 points below their average practice test score, they probably underperformed.
 On the one hand, this can be quite frustrating, but on the other, underperformance can be easily addressed by retaking the test.

 Test anxiety, making silly mistakes, filling in the answer sheet wrong, or misreading instructions are common reasons for underperformance.
 With a little bit more alertness and mental will, these issues can be overcome.
 Students should also discuss such issues with their tutors to come up with personalized solutions that work for them.